Resources > Articles

 Ask the Experts: How do you find the weakness in a competitor’s strength?

-When building a competitive strategy, it’s important to distinguish between a weakness and a weakness in a competitor’s strength.
-If your strategy relies on taking advantage of your competitor’s weaknesses, it could be short lived.
-Once your competitor realizes you are gaining an advantage because of its weaknesses, it will focus on fixing them.
-It can acquire a company, license something from a third party or update its roadmap to fill the gaps.
+Your strategy might be short-lived if it relies on taking advantage of your competitor’s weaknesses.
+Once your competitor realizes you are gaining an advantage because of its shortcomings, it will focus on fixing them.
+Your competitor can acquire a company, license a new product or tool from a third party, or update its roadmap to fill the gaps.
+Although this might be a solid short-term tactic, once your competitor addresses the weakness, you must again shift your strategy to stay competitive.

 A competitor’s strength, on the other hand, is generally not something it wants to change or “fix”:

-• The strengths of large enterprise vendors, like IBM, HP, SAP and others, are based on their breadth of offerings and lack of silos.
+• The strengths of large enterprise vendors, like IBM, HP, SAP, and others, are based on their breadth of offerings and lack of silos.

-• The strengths of hosting companies, like Rackspace and Amazon, lie in remote hosting and cloud-based applications.
+• The strengths of hosting companies like Rackspace and Amazon lie in remote hosting and cloud-based applications.

 • Does IT want to move all applications to an off-site hosting provider?
 Would some applications provide better security or performance if they were available on-premises?